ladybug-tools/ladybug-rhino/README.md

 `pip install -U ladybug-rhino`

-If you want to also include the command line interface try:

-`pip install -U ladybug-rhino[cli]`

 To check if Ladybug Rhino command line is installed correctly try `ladybug-rhino viz` and you should get a `viiiiiiiiiiiiizzzzzzzzz!` back in response!